-The Project is in partnership with five women’s health and support services and a pilot study aimed at evaluating the effectiveness of the Program will commence mid-2016.
-Once evaluated and reviewed, it is envisaged that Women’s Health Centres and other appropriate services across NSW will be empowered to become licensed providers of the Program, making it available to more women as a diversionary option and a support service to reduce re-offending.
+The Project is in partnership with four women’s health and support services and a pilot study aimed at evaluating the effectiveness of the Program commenced in mid-2016.
+Once evaluated and reviewed, it is envisaged that Women’s Health Centres and other appropriate services across NSW will be empowered to become licensed providers of the Program, making it available to more women as a diversionary option and a support service to reduce reoffending.

 Click here to view a One Plus One ABC interview with Baroness Jean Corston, a British peer best known for her ground-breaking report on women in the UK prison system.
 The 2007 Corston Report resulted in development of a diversionary option for women to remain in the community rather than entering custody.
 It is this model on which the Miranda Program is based.

 Click here to read an article on the disproportionate rate that we lock up women in Australia by Dr Ruth McCausland, a Research Fellow at the University of NSW, Vice-President of CRC, and a member of the Miranda Project Advisory Group.

 The Miranda Project is based on successful UK models that operate as drop-in centres for any women in need in the community.
 In addition to providing holistic services, the centres have specific programming for women in the criminal justice system.
 The Miranda Drop-in Centre would model this approach.
 Accommodation for the Drop-in Centre is being sought, located within an area encompassing inner city Sydney and Parramatta.

 3. Employment Options

 Unemployment is widespread among women entering the criminal justice system, is a risk factor for reoffending and a criminal record is a further barrier to gaining employment.
 The Miranda Project has established a partnership with University of Sydney Business School to examine options for addressing this complex issue.